dyunus21/Twitter/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+  * [x] Used string resources instead of hardcoding string
+  * [x] Updated EditText to show hint even after user starts typing,
+  * [x] Users can follow/unfollow other users
+  * [x] Implemented User profile details page
+  * [x] Icons change color when selected

 ## Video Walkthrough